ByronPop/BillBot/README.md

 <img src="https://github.com/ByronPop/BillBot/assets/33380363/7b50d559-6a95-49e8-b10f-b61b7e0c194e" width="450"/> <img src="https://github.com/ByronPop/BillBot/assets/33380363/5a75f609-4a7c-4d4a-9bec-e439f21eb2d8" width="450"/>

 ## How it Works
-I wrote the script for BillBot in Python and leveraged 3 public APIs and some webscraping to pull the legislative bill data, pass it to ChatGPT and then post the analysis to Twitter.
+I wrote the script for BillBot in Python and leveraged 3 public APIs and a webscraper to pull the legislative bill data, pass it to ChatGPT and then post the analysis to Twitter.
+The script runs for each state and updates a separate BillBot Twitter account for the specific state (e.g., CABillBot, MABillBot).

 ### Legislative Data
 Openstates.org (https://openstates.org/) offers a free public API that contains legislative data for every U.S state.
-To get the Bill data, I call the /bills endpoint and retrieve all of the bills introduced in a state during the last week
+To get the bill data, I call the /bills endpoint and retrieve all of the bills introduced in a state during the last week.

 ```
 def fetch_congressional_bills(input_state):